 Course requests should be discussed with teachers and counselors.
 Students choosing a course against counselor/teacher advice may not have the choice approved.
 Exemptions to prerequisites can only be made by the principal, and students may be asked to submit a waiver form.
-A firm condition/ risk with any exempted prerequisite course: students may not drop the alternative/desired course in guestion at a later date.
+A firm condition/ risk with any exempted prerequisite course: students may not drop the alternative/desired course in question at a later date.

 An important step prior to submitting the Online Course Request Form is the dialogue between student and parent/guardian(s).
 Parents/guardians should review the Curriculum Guide academic policies, course descriptions and prerequisites, and each potential course selection with their daughter/son to assure that graduation requirements and college expectations will be satisfied.
 Consultations with the Counseling Office are strongly recommended.
-Both the student and parent/guardian are required to sign the Online Course Request Form in order for academic requests to be processed.
+Both the student and parent/guardian are required to sign the Online Course Request Form to process academic requests.